-What Will Happen when Your Insurance Company Demands Your Examination Under Oath After You Have a Loss
+What happens when Your Insurance Company Demands Your Examination Under Oath After a Property Loss

 After you have a loss and make a claim under your property insurance policy, several things are undertaken by the adjuster and other people on behalf of your insurance company.

 Some of these things are easily understood:

 - You are told to make an inventory of damaged property

 - You are asked to provide proof of your ownership of items damaged in the loss

 - A title search is performed on your house to be sure you are the registered owner